-PROGRAMS ELIGIBILITY DESCRIPTION OF PROGRAMS REPAYMENT OFFICE TO CONTACT Institutional Scholars hips, cont'd NEIU Honors Scholarship (Undergraduate) Admitted into Northeastern's Honors Program; have a 3.25 GPA and be enrolled in an Honors course each semester the award is granted.
-Eligibility after 1st Honors course completed.
-Pays tuition only.
-No repayment obligation.
-Northeastern's Honors Program Office.
-NEIU Talent Scholarship (Art, Music, Dance, Leadership, Speech & Performing Arts, Publications) (Undergraduate) Limited availability.
+PROGRAMS ELIGIBILITY DESCRIPTION OF PROGRAMS REPAYMENT OFFICE TO CONTACT Institutional Scholars hips, cont'd NEIU Talent Scholarship (Art, Music, Dance, Leadership, Speech & Performing Arts, Publications) (Undergraduate) Limited availability.
 Eligibility determined by individual area.
 Maximum: Four years of tuition payment.
 Reapply annually.
 No repayment obligation.
 Individual Departments.
 Scholarship for Children of Deceased Faculty/Staff (Undergraduate) Natural, adoptive, step, or foster child of a full-time Northeastern employee who died while in service.
 Spouse of faculty and staff are also eligible.
 Covers tuition and fees.
 No repayment obligation.
 (Faculty) Provost Office; (Staff) Personnel Office.
 Institutional Waivers Need-Based Tuition Waiver (Undergraduate) Must be in one of NEIU's Special Programs and demonstrate need through the FAFSA.
 Pays tuition only.
 No repayment obligation.
 Northeastern's: Center for Inner City Studies; El Centro; Proyecto Pa'Lante; Project Success.
 Northeastern Annual Application for 50% Undergraduate Tuition Waiver for Child of 7-Year NEIU Employee (Undergraduate) Natural, adopted, foster or step-child of a current Northeastern employee who has been employed for at least 7 years by NEIU.
 Student has to be under the age of 25 at the commencement of the academic year the award is granted.
 Cover 50% of undergraduate tuition charges.
 No repayment obligation.
 Northeastern's Personnel Office.
 Senior Citizens Tuition Waiver (Undergraduate or Graduate) Must be 65 years or over with qualifying low income.
 Covers tuition and fees.
 No repayment obligation.
 Northeastern's Financial Aid Office.
 ROTC Scholarships (Undergraduate and Graduate) Based on merit.
 Covers tuition and some fees up to four years.
 No repayment obligation.
 U.S. Army ROTC: University of III.
 (Chicago), (312) 996-3451; U.S. Air Force ROTC: Illinois Institute of Technology, (312) 567-3525.
 Employee Tuition Waiver (Undergraduate and Graduate) Must be status employee.
 Covers tuition and fees, up to 6 credit hours.
 No repayment obligation.
 Northeastern's Personnel Office.
 Graduate Merit Tuition Waiver (Graduate) Must be in graduate program and have 3.00 GPA.
 Pays tuition only.
 No repayment obligation.
 Northeastern's Graduate College and Graduate Advisors.
 Graduate Need Based Tuition Waiver (Graduate) Must show need through the FAFSA.
 Must be enrolled for 6 or 9 credit hours.
 Pays tuition only.
 No repayment obligation.
 Northeastern's Financial Aid Office.
 Graduate Assistantships (Graduate) Must be in graduate program and have 3.00 GPA.
 Covers tuition and fees; small stipend.
 No repayment obligation.
 Northeastern's Graduate College or department chairperson.
 Cooperating Teacher Certificate (Graduate) Current teachers who have supervised a Northeastern student teacher in a classroom setting arranged through Office of Clinical Experiences & Student Teaching.
 For each student teacher supervised the cooperating teacher will be waived tuition for one 3 credit hour class.
 No repayment obligation.
 Northeastern's Office of Clinical Experiences & Student Teaching, extension 5350.
-State Scholarships Merit Recognition Scholarship (ISAC) (Undergraduate) Students must be in the top 5% of their high school class for the 7th and 8th semesters.
+State Scholarships Merit Recognition Scholarship (ISAC) (Undergraduate) Students must be in the top 5% of their high school class for the 7" and 8" semesters.
 Eligible students will be sent an application in the summer after high school graduation. \$1,000 award for freshman year.
 No repayment obligation.
 ISAC, 1755 Lake Cook Rd., Deerfield, IL 60015-5209, (847) 948-8500.